 Why isn't trading options like trading stock?
-You think the stock will go up in price so you buy it and wait, or you think the stock is going to drop like a rock so you short it and rack up the dough.
-With options you have 40 different option strategies to pick from and that is just the start.
-After you finally pick the perfect strategy you then have to decide on the right strikes and expiration.
+You think the stock will go up in price, so you buy it and wait, or you think the stock is going to drop like a rock, so you short it and rack up the dough.
+With options, you have 40 different options strategies to pick from, and that is just the start.
+After you finally choose the perfect strategy you then have to decide on the right strikes and expiration.

 Step #1: Recognizing Our Stock Bias

 You've heard the saying, "never put the cart before the horse".
 Well the same goes for option trading.
 What you don't want to do is start with the option strategy and try to fit the stock you want to trade to it.
 There are three different directions a stock can head, up (bullish), down (bearish), or no where (neutral).
 Luckily with options we can profit from all three of these directions.

 Let's discuss all three of these possible biases and the options strategies to go with them.
 This is our first step in narrowing down our strategy selection.

 Before we begin, let's note that we are dealing with short-term price fluctuations.
 Typically we trade options for short-term movement and not because there are strong or weak fundamentals.

 There are two main reasons a stock price will climb.
 It is either breaking out of a range by busting through resistance, or it's coming off a bottom by bouncing off of support.
 Whichever the case here is the options strategies you want to focus on when you are bullish.

 - Short Put

 - Bull Put Spread